Chemish21/Task-Tracker/README.md

   Usage of '-id'
-  example: list -id 1, this lists task with id of 1.
+  example: list -id 1

   Usage of other options
-  examples: list -a, list -d, list -ud, list -ip, lists by relevant status.
+  examples: list -a, list -d, list -ud, list -ip